ev-klzn/ev-klzn/README.md

 ## My name is Yevhen.
 I am a User-friendly Web Developer

 # 💫 About Me:
 ## - 📫 Hire me: ev-klzn@gmail.com<br>- 🧐 I'm looking for a job in IT company<br>- 🤝 I work for the result.
-I meet the deadlines. <br>- ⚡  I Love cycling and photography.
+I meet the deadlines <br>- ⚡  I Love cycling and photography

 # 💻 Tech Stack:
 <br>✅ HTML5